StevenWeng60/TypingGame/README.md

 # TypingGame

-Typing game that tracks wpm, accuracy, and time with stories that range from easy to hard difficult.
+Typing game that tracks wpm, accuracy, and time.
+You can choose to type stories from easy to hard.
 Created using python and tkinter.